lovejzzz/PerusallDownloader/README.md

 # Perusall Article Downloader

-A web-based tool to download articles from Perusall as PDFs.
+A simple web-based tool to download articles from Perusall as PDFs.
 Access it here: [Perusall Article Downloader](https://lovejzzz.github.io/PerusallDownloader/)

 ## How to Use